 So if you’re wondering whether you need to velvet your shrimp before stir-frying, the answer is that it depends.

 You can choose to add oil, cornstarch and water to lightly coat your shrimp and keep them moist.
 Some cooks do it religiously.
-Others like me just cook the shrimp without any velveting to preserve the fresh taste and texture of the shrimp.
+Others velvet shrimp if it is anything less than super-fresh and skip velveting and cook the shrimp as-is to preserve the fresh taste and texture of the shrimp.

 You can also add marinade ingredients like sesame oil, clear rice wine (mijiu), or even a little bit of oyster sauce.
 Let’s just say, we’ll leave velveting up to the discretion of the chef.

 Butterflying shrimp from the back gives you the best and most attractive results for stir-fries.
 For eating convenience, it’s best to remove both the shell and tail shell, though the tail can be left on for presentation (we’ll talk about both methods below).

 If you’ve purchased pre-shelled, deveined, and butterflied shrimp, you can cut the backs slightly deeper so the shrimp open up and have a nice shape after cooking.
 This also allows them to better hold onto any sauce in the dish!